Trapshooting Postal Match

 Adult: Must be member of church that has a chartered Outpost.

-* To compete as an 18 year old junior, the competitor must be an Expedition Ranger and may not be serving as an Assistant Group Leader in the Outpost.
+* To compete as an 18 year old junior, the competitor must be an Expedition Ranger and still in high school.

 The team match is an unfired match generated by the fired scores of four (4) participating individuals.